mimiMonads/create-vixeny/plugins/remark/views/public/docs.md

 > This feature underscores the importance of utilizing `morphism` to ensure type safety within your functions.

-# Optimizer
+# Composer

-The `optimizer` in Vixeny plays a crucial role by overseeing the `CTX` within functions, composing petitions, chaining `resolve` and `branch`, and efficiently handling both asynchronous and synchronous operations.
+The `composer` in Vixeny plays a crucial role by overseeing the `CTX` within functions, composing petitions, chaining `resolve` and `branch`, and efficiently handling both asynchronous and synchronous operations.
 But what exactly does this entail?
 Let's delve into the concept of `CTX` and its role in TypeScript, which exposes all native functions (including plugins, not covered here):

 ```typescript
 export default wrap()()